-NURS 635 - Clinical Nurse Leader:Developing Leadership Roles (3)
+NURS 635 - Clinical Nurse Leader: Developing Leadership Roles (4)

+(3 lecture, 3 practicum) Forty-five practicum hours.
 Majors only.
+Prerequisites: All CNL program courses except final practicum.
 Development and practice of CNL leadership roles for management and improvement of client outcomes at the point of care and across the healthcare system.
-45 practicum hours required.